 Some alcohol products have no taste, no smell, and no color.
 Alcohol that doesn’t smell —generally called grain alcohol—can be relatively challenging to identify and more dangerous to consume due to its strength (in many locations, it can be purchased as strong as a 95% alcohol by volume, or 190 proof product) 6.

 What marijuana is: Marijuana is a psychoactive drug that comes from the leaves, stems, seeds, and flowers of the hemp plant and contains the active chemical THC (tetrahydrocannabinol).
 Marijuana – sometimes referred to as weed, pot, or grass – is the most widely used illicit substance and second only to alcohol in popularity 1,5.
 NIDA reports that nearly 35% of 12th graders have used marijuana in the last year 3.

 What weed looks like: The marijuana leaf is green and has a distinctive, symmetrical, 5-point shape.
 The drug is commonly found as a green, brown, or gray mixture of shredded plants.
 Marijuana resembles other plants that look like weed, including tobacco 5, 8.
 It is commonly smoked after having been rolled into a cigarette (joint), but it is also sometimes mixed into foods or brewed into a tea 8.

 What marijuana does: When consumed, the effects of marijuana will include 5,7,8:

 - Decreased motivation.

-Someone currently intoxicated on the substance will display
+Someone currently intoxicated on the substance will display signs such as:

 - Red and bloodshot eyes.